Free care and support services without a financial assessment

 Request assessment

-Contact your care manager (if you already have one) to request an assessment.
+Contact your social care worker (if you already have one) to request an assessment.

-If you don't have a care manager, your district nurse, doctor or another health professional involved in your care can request this.
+If you don't have a social care worker, your district nurse, doctor or another health professional involved in your care can request this.

 Finding out more